ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 The criticality level applied to each patch will determine the timescale and level of testing required before it is applied.
 For example, if a worm, virus or exploit is actively attacking systems, a decision has to be made on the risk to the business of applying a not fully tested patch; switching the system off until a patch has been tested; or running the system un-patched until full testing is complete.
 In many cases, an interim remedy may be possible by changing the configuration of other devices, such as firewalls or web screening software, which will allow full testing of a patch to be completed before it is deployed.

-All patches that are determined to be an emergency patch must be recorded and handled as an IT security incident, where the incident will be tracked by the MoJ Operational Security Team (OST) until the patch is applied or sufficient risk mitigation steps have been taken.
-Note, further external reporting (e.g. to GovCert) may be required, this activity is managed by the MoJ OST.
+All patches that are determined to be an emergency patch must be recorded and handled as an IT security incident, where the incident will be tracked by the MOJ Operational Security Team (OST) until the patch is applied or sufficient risk mitigation steps have been taken.
+Note, further external reporting (e.g. to GovCert) may be required, this activity is managed by the MOJ OST.

 ### Patch Planning and Testing